mario-to-lowercase/MicroDoc/pages/configuration.md

 ## 📄 Pages Configuration

-The `pages` array defines all the content pages available on your Microblog site.
+The `pages` array defines all the content pages available on your MicroDoc site.
 Each page is represented by an object with several properties.

 ### 📝 Page Object Properties